Dow theory: Analysis

 Alfred Cowles in a study in Econometrica in 1934 showed that trading based upon the editorial advice would have resulted in earning less than a buy-and-hold strategy using a well diversified portfolio.
 Cowles concluded that a buy-and-hold strategy produced 15.5% annualized returns from 1902 to 1929 while the Dow theory strategy produced annualized returns of 12%.

 After numerous studies supported Cowles over the following years, many academics stopped studying Dow theory believing Cowles's results were conclusive.
-In recent years however, Cowles' conclusions have been revisited.
+In recent years Cowles' conclusions have been revisited.
 William Goetzmann, Stephen Brown, and Alok Kumar believe that Cowles' study was incomplete and that W.P.
 Hamilton's application of the Dow theory from 1902 to 1929 produced excess risk-adjusted returns.
-Specifically, the return of a buy-and-hold strategy was higher than that of a Dow theory portfolio by 2%, but the riskiness and volatility of the Dow theory portfolio was lower, so that the Dow theory portfolio produced higher risk-adjusted returns according to their study.
+Specifically, the study from Goetzman and Brown found the return of a buy-and-hold strategy was higher than that of a Dow theory portfolio by 2%, but the riskiness and volatility of the Dow theory portfolio was lower, so that the Dow theory portfolio produced higher risk-adjusted returns according to their study.